Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 There are several special benefits attached to some chequing accounts such as:

-Top 10 factors to consider when choosing an everyday chequing account
+The 10 important factors to consider when choosing an everyday chequing account

 1. Fees.
 Are there any monthly fees?